Information for Law Enforcement Authorities

-sp0n, Inc (d/b/a Citizen) is a mobile phone application available through the iPhone App Store and Google Play.
+sp0n, Inc (d/b/a Citizen) is a mobile phone application available through the Apple App Store and Google Play.
 The application provides a new way to monitor incidents that occur in real time.
 Users receive information from the app about an incident, then can take a video using their camera phone or send chat messages in real time.
 The purpose of this guide is to familiarize U.S. law enforcement agencies with the categories of information available from Citizen and the specific legal process necessary to compel that information.

 Citizen accepts service via email and mail: